 However, when the police arrested the Plaintiff, they knew they did not have any evidence to commence proceedings against the Plaintiff.

 No lawful suspicion for arrest

-During the trip to the Police Station, the Plaintiff escaped from police custody and the following day he received a Court Attendance Notice in relation to escaping from Police custody.
+During the trip to the Police Station, the Plaintiff escaped from police custody.
+The following day, he received a Court Attendance Notice in relation to escaping from Police custody.

 At a local court hearing, the magistrate dismissed the charge of escape on the basis he was not in lawful custody.

 JG eventually brought an action against the police, claiming damages and compensation for assault, battery and false imprisonment.
 The matter successfully settled without the Plaintiff having to return to court.

 Consequently, this settlement provided him with compensation and damages and covered all his legal fees.